 Emerging evidence supports the validity of combination fosfomycin therapy in the management of MDRGNB sepsis in neonates.
 However, there remain substantial gaps in the current literature which need to be addressed.
 In vitro work is needed to assess the combinations of antimicrobials which optimise fosfomycin synergy in the treatment of MDRGNB, minimise the emergence of resistance, and that can be safely and reliably administered in neonates.
-Up-to-date pharmacokinetic data in pre-term and term infants across a range of doses is needed, which will then require validation in a clinical trial setting.
+Up-to-date pharmacokinetic data in preterm and term infants across a range of doses is needed, which will then require validation in a clinical trial setting.
 Lastly, appropriate formulations of the antimicrobials (fosfomycin and other agents to be used in combination with it) will be required.
 Fosfomycin licensing is currently geographically limited, and any global policy recommendations made for the empirical management of MDRGNB sepsis in infants will require affordable access to fosfomycin, including expedited local licensing.
 Whilst this represents a substantial amount of progress to be made, the global risk to neonates of untreatable MDRGNB sepsis cannot be ignored.

+Compliance with ethical standards

+No funding was received for this article.
+No conflicts of interest are declared for GL JS, JB, JVDA, WH, PTH, MS.

 Bibliography